 The Lord is our help and our shield.

 In him do our hearts find joy.

 In those days Mary set out and went with haste to a Judean town in the hill country, where she entered the house of Zechariah and greeted Elizabeth.
 When Elizabeth heard Mary's greeting, the child leaped in her womb.
 And Elizabeth was filled with the Holy Spirit and exclaimed with a loud cry, "Blessed are you among women, and blessed is the fruit of your womb.
 And why has this happened to me, that the mother of my Lord comes to me?
 For as soon as I heard the sound of your greeting, the child in my womb leaped for joy.
 And blessed is she who believed that there would be a fulfillment of what was spoken to her by the Lord."

 Sharing faith is not always easy.
-An evangelical preacher once said, "When I tell people about my experience of joy since becoming a Christian, they often scoff that this Jesus stuff is just a crutch for weak people!
-Do you know what I think?
+An evangelical preacher once said, "When I tell people about my joy since becoming a Christian, they often scoff that faith is just a crutch for weak people!
 If Jesus is a crutch, then give me two!"
 We need to share what we have felt, and it can benefit both ourselves and those with whom we share our spiritual experience.

-Mary and Elizabeth felt the saving grace of God surging through their lives — and were not afraid to encourage each other by saying so.
-Many of us were raised on the principle that ‘God helps those who help themselves' and that displays of need are out of place in the pursuit of holiness.
-We need to make our own what Elizabeth said so well, namely that God is a gracious God, and that it is a blessing to believe in God's graciousness.
+Mary and Elizabeth felt the saving grace of God flowing through their lives -- and were not afraid to encourage each other by saying so.
+Many of us were raised on the principle that 'God helps those who help themselves' and that displays of need are out of place in the pursuit of holiness.
+Maybe we need to learn again what Elizabeth says so clearly: that God is a gracious God, and it is a blessed thing to believe in that graciousness.